pallets/click/docs/options.md

 ## Basic Example

-A simple {class}`click.Option` takes one argument.
-This will assume the argument is not required.
-If the decorated function takes an positional argument then None is passed it.
-This will also assume the type is `str`.
+A simple {class}`click.Option` takes one argument and treats it as optional.
+If the option is omitted, Click passes `None` to the decorated function.
+By default the argument type is `str`.

 ```{eval-rst}
 .. click:example::